storageos/charts/stable/storageoscluster-operator/README.md

 # StorageOSCluster Helm Chart

+> This Chart is deprecated in favour of the [storageos-operator](../storageos-operator) chart.

 [StorageOS](https://storageos.com) is a software-based storage platform designed for cloud-native applications.
 By deploying StorageOS on your Kubernetes cluster, local storage from cluster node is aggregated into a distributed pool, and persistent volumes created from it using the native Kubernetes volume driver are available instantly to pods